The 170 illicit drug toxicity deaths reported in May mark the highest monthly total ever in British Columbia.

 On Twitter: @Q101Merritt

-"Today, we are announcing 33 new cases of COVID-19 for a total of 2,288 cases in British Columbia.
+"Today, we are announcing 14 new cases who have tested positive for COVID-19, for a total of 2,694 cases in British Columbia.

-"Every health region in British Columbia has patients with COVID-19: 865 are in the Vancouver Coastal Health region, 1,064 are in the Fraser Health region, 126 are in the Island Health region, 179 are in the Interior Health region and 54 are in the Northern Health region.
+"Since the start of the pandemic, there have been 917 cases of COVID-19 in the Vancouver Coastal Health region, 1,386 in the Fraser Health region, 130 in the Island Health region, 195 in the Interior Health region and 66 in the Northern Health region.

 Dr. Bonnie Henry has provided the latest figures of COVID-19 in BC.